 - Episodic memory: memory of a unique episode is retained with a graded sense of uncertainty, which has not been considered quantitatively in the domain of episodic memory.
-This uncertainty is later used to weight the reliability of the memory on retrieval, and guides choices & gazes based on causal inference (Kang et al. CCN 2019).
+I showed that not only is this uncertainty used in causal inference, as reflected in explicit choices, but also betrayed by gazes even after accounting for the explicit choices (Kang et al. CCN 2019).

 - Dual-task: two decisions about one object cannot be made simultaneously; they are made one by one, and evidence for each accumulates in an interleaved fashion.
-We showed this using novel behavioral tasks and drift-diffusion models (Kang et al. 2021 eLife; Excellent Poster Award: Korean Association for Computational Neuroscience; Cosyne 2021 Contributed Talk).
+I showed this by developing novel behavioral tasks & efficient drift-diffusion models, which fit the joint distribution of choices & reaction times (Kang et al. 2021 eLife; Excellent Poster Award: Korean Association for Computational Neuroscience; Cosyne 2021 Contributed Talk).

-- Conscious awareness: people become aware that they reached a decision when evidence for the decision is accumulated up to a threshold, and we can predict the accuracy of their decision from the timing of the awareness using drift-diffusion models (Kang et al. 2017 Current Biology; News piece in the Independent).
+- Conscious awareness: people become aware that they reached a decision when evidence for the decision is accumulated up to a threshold, which I showed by developing a novel behavioral task & analysis to predict & cross-validate the accuracy of the decision given the timing of the awareness using drift-diffusion models (Kang et al. 2017 Current Biology; News piece in the Independent).

 When inspiration calls, I like making artworks, in and outside science.